DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Security.md

     - To use CCMP, it must be supported by the device’s hardware.
     - Old hardware built only to use WEP / TKIP cannot use CCMP
     - CCMP consists of TWO DIFFERENT ALGORITHMS to provide encryption and MIC :
-        - AES (Advanced Encryption Standard) COUNTER MODE encryption
+        - AES (Advanced Encryption Standard) COUNTER Mode encryption
-            - AES is the MOST secure encryption PROTOCOL currently available.
+            - AES is the most secure encryption PROTOCOL currently available.
             - Widely used all over the world
-            - There are multiple MODES of operation for AES.
+            - There are multiple modes of operation for AES.
-            - CCMP uses “COUNTER MODE”
+            - CCMP uses “COUNTER Mode”
-        - CBC-MAC (CIPHER BLOCK CHAINING MESSAGE AUTHENTICATION CODE)
+        - CBC-MAC (CIPHER BLOCK CHAINING MESSAGE Authentication CODE)
             - Used as a MIC to ENSURE the INTEGRITY of MESSAGES

 - GCMP (GALOIS / COUNTER MODE PROTOCOL)